RussellLuo/kun/README.md

             + Note that parameters located in **request** have no relationship with OAS.
     + **name**: The name of the corresponding request parameter.
         - Optional: Defaults to **argName** if not specified.
+    + **descr**: The OAS description of the corresponding request parameter.
+        - Optional: Defaults to `""` if not specified.
     + **required**: Determines whether this parameter is mandatory.
         - Optional: Defaults to `false`, if not specified.
         - If the parameter location is **path**, this property will be set to `true` internally, whether it's specified or not.